flinden68/camunda-rest-demo/README.md

 ## Run the application and call the REST API

-You can then build the application with `mvn clean install` and then run it with `java -jar` command.
+You can then build the application with `mvn clean install` and then run it with ` ./mvnw spring-boot:run` command.

 Then you can access REST API in browser: `http://localhost:8080/engine-rest/decision-definition` - this will show you the deployed decision definition.